W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 How to use the tool:

-<em>Select viewports which title lines you want to alter, or when started you will be prompted to do it by the tool.
-After that, you just need to pick the point.**
+Select viewports which title lines you want to alter, or when started you will be prompted to do it by the tool.
+After that, you just need to pick the point.

-Press Esc to exit.</em>
+Press Esc to exit.

 ## <a id="align-tl-in-the-y-axis"></a> ![Align TL in the Y axis](/images/Tools/Drafter/Icons/AlignY.png) Align TL in the Y axis